-3.4.5 Examination of Time In-river on Survivals of Different Release Groups
+3.4.5 Examination of Time In-River on Survivals of Different Release Groups

 The virtual release formed from the detections of upriver releases at the face of the dam could result in biased survival estimates if fish from varying upriver release locations had differential downriver survival rates.
 For this reason, reach survivals and cumulative survivals were compared across fish from different upriver release locations.
-There was no consistent or reproducible evidence to suggest that the amount of time (i.e., distance) in-river had a subsequent effect on downriver smolt survival for either yearling Chinook salmon or steelhead (Appendix A).
+There was no consistent or reproducible evidence to suggest that the amount of time (i.e., distance) in river had a subsequent effect on downriver smolt survival for either yearling Chinook salmon or steelhead (Appendix A).
 Therefore, in constructing the virtual releases at the face of the dam, fish from all available upriver release locations were used in subsequent survival and other parameter estimation.
-Nevertheless, in the case of the John Day Dam compliance studies, only one upstream release location was available in forming the virtual-release group at the face of the dam (Figure 2.1).

-3.4.6 Fish Size Distributions
+3.4.6 Fish Size Distribution

 Comparison of JSATS-tagged fish with ROR fish sampled at John Day Dam through the Smolt Monitoring Program shows that the length frequency distributions were generally well matched for yearling Chinook salmon (Figure 3.4) and steelhead (Figure 3.5).
-The length distributions for the three yearling Chinook salmon releases (Figure 3.4) and the three steelhead releases (Figure 3.5) also were quite similar.
-Mean lengths for the acoustic-tagged yearling Chinook salmon were 148.6 mm and for the steelhead, 203.8 mm.
-Mean lengths for yearling Chinook salmon and steelhead sampled by the Fish Passage Center at the John Day Dam juvenile sampling facility were 151.4 mm and 199.1 mm, respectively.
+The length distributions for the three yearling Chinook salmon releases (Figure 3.4) and the three steelhead releases (Figure 3.6) were quite similar.
+Mean lengths for the acoustically tagged yearling Chinook salmon were 148.5 mm and for the steelhead, 203.2 mm.
+Mean lengths for yearling Chinook salmon and steelhead sampled by the Fish Passage Center at the Bonneville Dam juvenile sampling facility were 145.4 mm and 207.2 mm, respectively.
 Fish size did not change over the course of the study (Figure 3.6).

-a.
-John Day Dam (Release V_1)
+(a) Bonneville Dam (Release V_1)